crypt01trucker/Active-Directory/README.md

 ## Objective

-This guide aims to create a on-premises environment consisting of an Active Directory, a domain-joined Windows 10 VM, a Splunk server for log collection, and Kali Linux VM to simulate a brute-force attack on the RDP session of the Windows 10 VM.
+This guide aims to create an on-premises environment consisting of an Active Directory, a domain-joined Windows 10 VM, a Splunk server for log collection, and Kali Linux VM to simulate a brute-force attack on the RDP session of the Windows 10 VM.
 While this guide uses **Hyper-V** for virtualization, you can also choose **VMware** or **VirtualBox** to complete this setup.

 ## Tools and Resources Required